annabellelozano/PLC4355_EOYproject/README.md

 Term Project
 Due Date: 11/17/2024

+DEAR READER!!

+This project took 2 months to compete and lots of testing (lots...of...testing...) but we made it!

+Once you run the program, the program will ask you to provide the file path of the input you want to be scanned and parsed using this recursive decent parser.
+Make sure to know exactly what the file path is on your computer, or know where to copy the file path and just paste it in the correct place.

+Below is a list of all the rules and information that was used to create this program.

 In this project, you are to implement a scanner and a recursive descent parser for a small programming language (let’s call it Hawk).
 Your program will take as input a program written in the provided language.
 In addition to parsing the input programs, your program must generate the proper errors when encountered.

 The following is the grammar that you will use: